jpniet/Dota2-Matchmaking/README.md

-# Dota 2 Matchmaking Modelling
+# Matchmaking in Online Multiplayer Games

 ## Project Overview

-Matchmaking in online video games is a significant and challenging topic, centred around a simple question: who should play together?
+Matchmaking in online multiplayer video games is a significant and challenging topic, centred around a simple question: who should play together?

 The question may seem simple, but the answer is quite complex.
 Several factors need to be considered, such as skill level, region, wait times, playing with pre-made groups, ensuring that players don’t end up in the same lobby repeatedly, and even implementing a system to match toxic players with each other while keeping them away from those who exhibit good behaviour.